MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/show-ads-target-audience.md

 The maximum number of device criteria that you can set per campaign or ad group is three.
 You must either have three separate criteria for *Computers*, *Smartphones*, and *Tablets*, otherwise no device criteria can exist for the campaign or ad group.

+> [!NOTE]
+> This criterion type is not supported with smart shopping campaigns i.e., campaigns with Type set to *Shopping* and SubType set to *ShoppingSmartAds*.

 ### <a name="gendercriterion"></a>Gender Criterion
 You can target customers by gender so that your ads are displayed more frequently to people who will be interested in them.